 Project Information

 This project focuses on creating more climate-resilient food systems in the Central Highlands – one of Vietnam’s poorest, yet most agriculturally important regions.
 Across the region, intensive irrigation combined with climate change, threatens water security and livelihoods of smallholder farmers who largely produce coffee.
 Ethnic minority groups are most at risk.
-An innovative, nature-based solution known as Managed Aquifer Recharge (MAR) was previously demonstrated to be effective at the pilot scale in the Central Highlands in building preparedness for climate change by increasing water availability and maintaining productivity.
+An innovative, nature-based solution known as Managed Aquifer Recharge (MAR) was previously demonstrated to be effective at the pilot scale in the Central Highlands in strengthening preparedness for climate change by increasing water availability and maintaining agricultural productivity.

 Through the piloting, MAR received in-principal endorsement from the Government and the Vietnam coffee sector.
-Building on this initial success, this project will involve the implementation of a cluster of around 25 new MAR interventions to be co-designed and implemented with farmers.
+Building on this initial success, this project will involve the implementation of a cluster of approximately 25 new MAR interventions to be co-designed and implemented with farmers.
 IWMI and partners will also engage with Government agencies and the private sector to strengthen the enabling environment to promote public and private investment into scaling MAR as an approach to mitigate water-related climate risks for agricultural production.

 Project Status